UFC Legend Matt Hughes Is Lucky to Be Alive 3 Years After Defying Death in a Train Accident

-Matt Hughes is considered to be one of the greatest MMA fighters ever.
-During his reign in the UFC at the turn of the century, Hughes was considered the No. 1 pound-for-pound mixed martial artist in the world and held the welterweight title for four years and set a UFC record defending his title seven times.
+During his reign in the UFC at the turn of the century, Matt Hughes served as the No. 1 pound-for-pound mixed martial artist in the world.
+He held the welterweight title for four years and set a UFC record defending his title seven times.

-Hughes was so respected, he was inducted into the UFC Hall of Fame in 2010 before his career was over.
-He officially retired in 2013.
-In 2017, Hughes was involved in a train accident that left him in a coma and near death.
+Hughes was so respected, he was inducted into the UFC Hall of Fame in 2010 before he officially retired in 2013.
+Then, in 2017, a train accident left Hughes in a coma and near death.
 Three years later, the ultimate fighter has fought back and made a miraculous recovery.

 Matt Hughes had one of the best careers in UFC history

-Hughes made up for his poor first performance almost a year later as he captured the UFC Welterweight Championship in UFC 34 when he defeated Carlos Newton via a second-round knockout.
-Hughes took on all comers and defended his welterweight title five times during the next three years.
+The Hillsboro, Illinois native made up for his poor first performance almost a year later as he captured the UFC Welterweight Championship in UFC 34, defeating Carlos Newton via a second-round knockout.
+Hughes took on all comers and defended his welterweight title five times in the next three years.

 After losing his title to B.J.
-Penn in early 2004, Matt Hughes reclaimed the welterweight title later that year and then proceeded to defend it a couple of more times late into 2006.
+Penn in early 2004, Matt Hughes reclaimed the welterweight title later that year.
+He proceeded to defend it a couple of more times late into 2006.
 As is often the case for aging fighters, Hughes struggled toward the end of his career.
-While he retired in 2013, his official last fight happened in 2011.
-He finished his career with an impressive 45-9 record.
+Although he retired in 2013, his official last fight happened in 2011.
+Hughes finished his career with an impressive 45-9 record.

 “I still have a long way to go and I still have days where I get extremely sad and down, but I refuse to accept ‘this is as good as it’s going to get.’
 If you are caring for someone with a brain injury, please be patient with them.
 Please don’t pick arguments or be overly critical.
 Educate yourself about the injury before you assume we are just being difficult for no reason.”